Senior Service (cigarette): Packaging

 The pack is white, with an orange-blue stripe at the top.
 The new pack removed the orange and instead put two seagulls on either side of the pack.
 The brand's emblem is a sailing ship, with on the side two olive tree branches and on top a crown.
 Underneath is written "Senior Service" with underneath that the words "The perfection of Cigarette Luxury".
 The old packs had the words "Fine Virginia" written instead.
 On the reverse side of the original packaging, the words "A Product of the Master Mind." were written.

 In popular culture

 James Bond smokes Senior Service cigarettes in Ian Fleming's novels, Goldfinger, Thunderball, The Spy Who Loved Me, and The Man with the Golden Gun.

 It has appeared at 28' on Aki Kaurismaki's film I Hired a Contract Killer (1990).

-Mentioned by Polly Shelby in Peaky Blinders, Series 3 Episode 4.
+Senior Service was mentioned by Polly Shelby in Peaky Blinders, Series 3 Episode 4.